netsys-edinburgh/nervion-powder/doc/powder.md

 cd /opt/mobilestream-conext/mobilestreamconext/MobileStream-Java/
 sudo bash run-stateless-control-plane.sh 1 2
 ```
-If you have any problem with MobileStream, please, refer to the [original profile](https://gitlab.flux.utah.edu/junguk/mobilestream-profile).
+If you have any problem with MobileStream, please refer to its [original profile](https://gitlab.flux.utah.edu/junguk/mobilestream-profile).

 To deploy Free5GC, you will need to run two scripts.
 The first command will install a custom kernel and the core machine will be rebooted.
 Then you will need to run the second script.
 ```bash